ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 the ``claritynlp_test`` Solr core during setup.

-When we run this validation job, ClarityNLP will process the validation document in our local Solr core, run the validation tasks, and write results to the local MongoDB instance.
+When we run this validation job, ClarityNLP will process the validation document, run the validation tasks, and write results to MongoDB.
 We can extract the results into a CSV file for easy viewing and then run a special python script to check that the results are correct.

 You launch a ClarityNLP job by performing an HTTP POST of your NLPQL file to the ClarityNLP ``nlpql`` API endpoint.
-Since the local running instance of ClarityNLP is listening at ``http://localhost:5000``, the URL to post the NLPQL file is ``http://localhost:5000/nlpql``.
-We will see how to do this with the ``curl`` command line tool below.
+Since the local running instance of ClarityNLP is listening at ``http://localhost:5000``, the appropriate URL is ``http://localhost:5000/nlpql``.
+We will see how to post the file using the ``curl`` command line tool below.
+If you are familiar with `Postman <https://www.getpostman.com/>`_ or other HTTP clients you could certainly use those instead of ``curl``.
+Any HTTP client that can POST files as plain text should be OK.

-Before running the NLPQL file, we should first check the it for syntax errors.
+Before running the NLPQL file, we should first check it for syntax errors.
 That can be accomplished by POSTing the NLPQL file to the ``nlpql_tester`` API endpoint.
 From your terminal window run these commands to do so:
 ::